 A little bit of cat food won’t do your kitten any harm, don’t panic.
 Prolonged feeding of adult food won’t help them grow into the best version of themselves, but the occasional nibble of adult food won’t cause a problem.
 Make sure you’ve got a good supply of kitten food in the cupboard so you won’t be caught short if stocks are running low, and aim to keep their brand and type the same.

 What would happen if I fed my kitten cat food all the time?

-- Dry and scaly skin and poor fur quality
+- Poor coat and skin quality

-- Muscular weakness
+- Muscular weakness or lethargy

 If your kitten isn’t receiving adequate nutrition over a long period of time, you may notice your kitten looking in poor condition or becoming unwell.
 Your kitten may be skinny, with a poor coat and may not be as playful as you would expect.
 Malnutrition can result in serious health problems and has the potential to even be fatal.
 If you’re concerned your cat is looking too skinny, try and body condition score them.
 Lots of examples are available, or your vet will be able to assist you in monitoring their weight and growth.

 If malnutrition is left untreated for a long time, multiple organ failure may occur.
 Nutrition is as important to kittens as it is to children.
 It’s crucial to give your kitten a healthy and balanced diet, and commercial food that is specifically designed to be enjoyed by a kitten is always the best option.
 Feeding your kitten some cat food occasionally will not stunt his development but to make a regular thing of it will.
 Poor nutrition and its effects can be overcome but the impacts on immunity and general health may be long-lasting.